Suns snap Knicks’ nine-game win streak with 118-110 victory

 COACHING COLLEAGUES

-Tom Thibodeau and Williams coached against each other for the first time since they served as assistant coaches to Mike Krzyzewski on the 2016 U.S. Olympic team.
+Thibodeau and Williams coached against each other for the first time since they served as assistant coaches to Mike Krzyzewski on the 2016 U.S. Olympic team.
 Williams said they became good friends during their stint, which also included the 2014 Basketball World Cup in Spain, adding that Thibodeau gave him a favorite gift, without specifying what it was.

 “We just had a really good time together and I learned a ton from him,” Williams said.
 “He’s a brilliant basketball coach.”